cytoscape/file-transfer-app/README.md

 ## Notes
-Note that this app is *not* necessary for py4cytoscape to communicate with Cytoscape, but *is* necessary for the Sandbox features needed by Jupyter Notebooks running on a remote server.
+Note that this app is *not* necessary for py4cytoscape to communicate with Cytoscape, but *is* necessary for the Sandbox features needed by Notebooks running on either a workstation-based or remote Jupyter server.